utri092/hls4ml_custom/hls4ml/hls4ml_workspace/README.md

 # Instructions to run.

 ## Generates the HLS project
-## HLS4ML generates the project in a directory called
+### -> HLS4ML generates the project in a directory called my-hls-test/
-## A seperate directory called Firmware is generated.
-This does not ...., this does ....
+### -> Performs a C-Simulation in terminal (to see program behavior before synthesis)

-## performs a C-Simulation in terminal (to see program behavior before synthesis)
+Put desired config file name in createHLSProject.sh and run
 ```
 chmod +x createHLSProject.sh
 ./createHLSProject.sh